sldeve/TradingAssistant/README.md

 * python-telegram-bot https://python-telegram-bot.org

 In order to run your own implementation, complete the following steps:
-1. Create a new Telegram bot https://core.telegram.org/bots
+1. Create a new Telegram bot https://core.telegram.org/bots and save your bot token
+2. Generate a new API Key at https://alphavantage.co
-2. Fork this repository
+3. Fork this repository
-3. Change into the forked repository directory and open the bot.py file
+4. Change into the forked repository directory and open the bot.py file
-4. On line 7 replace "INSERT TOKEN HERE" with your bot token
+5. In bot.py replace "INSERT TOKEN HERE" with your bot token
+6. In exchange_data.py replace "INSERT TOKEN HERE" with your alphavantage API key
-5. Run bot.py
+7. Run bot.py
-6. Enjoy
+8. Enjoy